Connie Hawkins: Los Angeles Lakers (1973–1975)

-Averaging 11.3 points nine games into the 1973–74 season and having been replaced in the starting lineup by Mike Bantom, Hawkins was traded from the Suns to the Lakers for Keith Erickson and a 1974 second-round selection (31st overall–Fred Saunders) on October 30.
+Hawkins became the Lakers' starting small forward for the remainder of the 1973–74 season.
+He played in 71 games for the Lakers, averaging 35.7 minutes, 12.8 points, 7.4 rebounds, and 5.3 assists per game.
+Hawkins played in only 43 games for the Lakers during the 1974–75 season.
+He suffered a broken finger on his right hand in January 1975.
+Hawkins averaged 23.9 minutes, eight points, 4.6 rebounds, and 2.8 assists per game that season.

 Atlanta Hawks (1975–1976)

-Injuries limited Hawkins' production in the 1974–75 season, and he finished his career after the 1975–76 season, playing for the Atlanta Hawks, still playing 24 and 26 minutes a game those last two seasons, but averaging less than ten points a game.
+The Lakers traded Hawkins to the Atlanta Hawks in early August 1975 for a future draft choice.
+In his last NBA season, Hawkins played in 74 games for the Hawks, averaging 25.8 minutes, 8.2 rebounds, six assists, and 2.9 assists per game.

-Legacy
+Connie Hawkins entered the NBA at 27-years old.
+During a seven-year NBA career he averaged 34.5 minutes, 16.5 points, eight rebounds, and 4.1 assists per game.

-In 1997, Connie Hawkins was named to the ABA's All-Time Team.
+In August 1977, Hawkins signed a contract to play for the Alco team in Bologna, Italy, under coach John McMillen; but only played in a few games for that team.

-Due to knee problems, Hawkins played in the NBA for only seven seasons.
-He was an All-Star from 1970 to 1973 and was named to the All-NBA First Team in the 1969–70 season.
-His No. 42 jersey was retired by the Suns.
+Legacy and honors

 Despite being unable to play in the NBA when he was in his prime, Hawkins' performances throughout the ABL, ABA and NBA helped get him inducted into the Naismith Memorial Basketball Hall of Fame in 1992.
 He was the first Sun inducted into the Hall of Fame.
+In 1997, Connie Hawkins was named to the ABA's All-Time Team.
+He was an original member of the Suns Ring of Honor, and his No. 42 jersey was retired by the Suns.

-Longtime ABA, NBA and college head coach Larry Brown, a contemporary of Hawkins from Brooklyn who witnessed Hawkins play, and played against him, during Hawkins' teen and ABA years, said of Hawkins, "'He was Julius [Erving] before Julius, he was Elgin [Baylor] before Elgin, he was Michael [Jordan] before Michael. ....
-He was simply the greatest individual player I have ever seen.'”
-Hawkins himself called Baylor his model.
-Doug Moe said of Hawkins, "'He was the first guy on that Dr. J-Michael Jordan level....
-Nobody could match him.'"
+Hall of Fame head coach Larry Brown, who played in the ABA and coached in the ABA and NBA, was Hawkins' contemporary from Brooklyn.
+Brown both witnessed Hawkins play, and played against him during Hawkins' teen and ABA years.
+Brown said of Hawkins that "'He was Julius [Erving] before Julius, he was Elgin [Baylor] before Elgin, he was Michael [Jordan] before Michael. ....
+He was simply the greatest individual player I have ever seen'".
+Hawkins said Elgin Baylor was his role model.
+ABA player, and ABA and NBA coach, Doug Moe said of Hawkins, "'He was the first guy on that Dr. J-Michael Jordan level....
+Nobody could match him'".